I'm Honey!

 5. Expanding Your Horizons

 Consider going back to college, traveling the world (when possible), taking on a creative project (here are tons of great ideas for new hobbies to pick up).
 Or join a women’s group in person or online, like my private Facebook group.
 Spending time with couples for movie or book reviews can also be a source of joy.
 Connecting with family and spending quality time with your kids, especially as they grow into teenagers, can also help you expand your horizons and create lasting memories.
-Don’t forget the importance of fostering positive relationships at this stage in life the bring more bloom into your life.
+Don’t forget the importance of fostering positive relationships at this stage in life that bring more bloom into your life.

 6. Relationships and Acceptance